Chapter 3: Entering the Darkness

 standoffishness definitely set the tone for a very negative beginning.
 I

 was greatly offended.
-My

-to totally ignore the other.
-These guys were just downright weird, and I
+have ever tried to totally ignore the other.
+These guys were just

-couldn't understand why.
-They didn't know me, and yet they seemed to be
+downright weird, and I couldn't understand why.
+They didn't know me, and

-holding a grudge.
+yet they seemed to be holding a grudge.

 No, it wasn't a good beginning.
 Unlike basic training, things in